 Judith Life Ikenberry Award

+with their art.
 The Ikenberry scholarship is generally given to a student who plans

-to make a living as a working/performing artist (singer,
+to make a living as a working/performing artist (painter, sculptor, musician, dancer, actor).

 To apply for these scholarships, please complete the application at

 Committee: Lori Choquette, Anne Heiles, Ann Long, Matthew Macomber, Donna Offenbacher, Kathy Valdés